mulka/ploverwiki/Chorded-Systems.md

 The Sorizava system is not currently under development.
 There are partial pieces of an implementation in [plover-korean](https://github.com/nsmarkop/plover_korean) but outside of a dictionary no theory materials have been obtained to progress further.

+## Portuguese

+### Brazillian Stenotype

+Used by [Paulo Paniago](http://openstenoblog.blogspot.ca/2015/04/my-experience-in-open-source.html).
+No public dictionary currently available.

+Available as a plugin in Plover 4+ through the Plugins Manager: [plover-portuguese](https://pypi.python.org/pypi/plover-portuguese)

 ## Russian

 ### Trillo ✅